github/docs/content/copilot/building-copilot-extensions/managing-the-availability-of-your-copilot-extension.md

 App managers cannot create, edit, or publish extensions on the {% data variables.product.prodname_marketplace %}.
 To manage a listing, you should be an organization owner for the publishing organization.

-> [!NOTE] Paid plans are not supported for {% data variables.product.prodname_copilot_extensions_short %} during public beta.
+> [!NOTE] Paid plans are not supported for {% data variables.product.prodname_copilot_extensions_short %} during {% data variables.release-phases.public_preview %}.
 Any requests to publish with a paid plan attached will not be approved.

 {% data reusables.profile.access_org %}
 {% data reusables.organizations.org-list %}